EZFNDEV/EZFN-Lobbybot/Readme.md

 > "*" means that it is optional
 > You can find everything you need to set variants if you type ?skin <Skin Name> in my Discord [bot-commands](https://discordapp.com/channels/629295115751522305/651093620753170432)
 ### Give full access only
-> !Crash Lobby
-> The game of all party members(also new members who try to join) will crash

 > !Remove all friends
 > All friends which doesn't have Full Access will be removed